aadrian/velocity-engine/README.txt

 INCLUDED PRE-BUILT JARS
 -----------------------

-If you are using an offical Apache Velocity release distribution, you will find two pre-built jars in the top level directory.
+If you are using an official Apache Velocity release distribution, you will find two pre-built jars in the top level directory.

 1) velocity-<version>.jar: